 Sliding on a board down the great sand dunes is an adventure sport that has spread to several regions of Peru.
-Sandboarding began in Ica, before spreading to Nazca, in Cerro Blanco (2,078 masl), the highest dune in the world, which is just for experts.
+Sandboarding began in Ica, before spreading to Nazca, in Cerro Blanco (2,078 masl).

 In many coastal desert areas there are dunes that are perfect for sandboarding, including Sarapampa (Lima), Camaná (Arequipa) and Acarí (Arequipa), with the second highest dune in the world (2,068 masl).